ADA Signage Placement and Requirements

 What Is the Americans With Disabilities Act?

-The Americans with Disabilities Act was created to make sure that people with visual and other impairments could safely and easily navigate public buildings and other structures.
+The Americans With Disabilities Act was created to make sure that people with visual and other impairments could safely and easily navigate public buildings and other structures.
+The ADA prohibits discrimination against people with disabilities by employers, public accommodations, commercial facilities and more.
 For businesses, this means signs need to meet certain technical specifications to be ADA-compliant.
 For example, all signs must have easily readable graphics, and they must be mounted within everyone’s line of sight.
+ADA exterior sign requirements include signs for all entries and exits to the building, with accessibility symbols for accessible parking spaces, passenger loading zones and accessible entrances.

 The ADA also authorizes the U.S. Department of Justice to regulate code signage and determine whether states, building codes and comparable ordinances meet ADA standards.